WSU-CptS-322-Fall-2023/termproject-teamgit/Documents/DesignDocument.md

 #### my applications page
 On the my applications page it will display the applications of the student the he/she applied for.
 It will also give the student the ability to cancel or delete the pending application as will.
 If the user deletes pending post then on the faculty my applicants page the applicant will no longer display there.The use case that is in this page is use case #12, #11, #9

-#### my applicants page
-On the my applicants page it will display a list of all the applicants tha applied to the research post positions.
-The faculty member will have options to update the status of the application as well.The use case that is in this page is use case #14, #13.